coderedcorp/coderedcms/docs/getting_started/tutorial06.rst

 You can also use Classifiers on an Article Landing Page.
 If we go to our Blog page and look at the Layout tab in editor mode, we can see our Classifiers in the **Show Child Pages** setting.
 If we only only wanted to show blog posts that were under the Baked Goods classifier, for example, we could select that and then the front page for Blogs would only list our child pages (blog posts) that have been marked as a Baked Goods category.

 .. note::
     If you're coming from WordPress, you can think of Classifiers as equivalent to WordPress Categories and Classifier Terms as equivalent to WordPress Taxonomies.

-**Go to the `Advanced Tutorial on Classifiers <https://docs.coderedcorp.com/cms/stable/features/snippets/classifiers.html>`_.**
+For more info on classifiers, see: :doc:`/features/snippets/classifiers`.